Complaints About Nuisance

 - Silence from 10 pm to 7 am must be respected.

-- Smoking is strictly forbidden at all TOAS locations inside the flats as well in the French balconies and shared balconies and in all the common areas (staircases, lifts, basements, common rooms, saunas and laundry rooms).
+- Smoking is strictly forbidden at all TOAS locations inside the flats as well in the balconies, French balconies and shared balconies and in all the common areas (staircases, lifts, basements, common rooms, saunas and laundry rooms).
 Since 1.1.2021 smoking is forbidden at balconies in every TOAS location.

 - It is forbidden to use the flats’ private balconies for drying, shaking or beating carpets or other textiles.

 - It is forbidden to build a fire or a barbeque on the balconies.
 However, electric barbeques are allowed.
 It is forbidden to throw rubbish or any other items off the balcony.

 - Pets are not allowed in shared apartments.
 Pet owners must also note that pets are not allowed on the children’s playgrounds.
 Pets must be kept on a leash and faeces must be removed from the yard area.
 Pets owners must take care that pets do not dirty the yard areas, walls of the buildings or parked vehicles.
 It is forbidden to feed wild animals.